Tippet Rise Art Center: Films & Sound Recording

 Tippet Rise Art Center created numerous films and audio recordings since its inception in 2016.
 Mickey Houlihan oversaw the 9.1 surround sound recording studio development and production.
 Kathy Kasic served as the center's film director from 2016-2018, working in conjunction with producer Mickey Houlihan on over 70 productions of music performances, documentaries and lyrical films.

 Location

 Tippet Rise Art Center is located near Fishtail, Montana about a 1.5 hour drive southwest of Billings Montana or a 2-hour drive southeast of Bozeman.
 It is north of the Beartooth Mountains, the Custer National Forest, the Absaroka-Beartooth Wilderness, and Yellowstone National Park.

+Some residents of the area were aggrieved by the construction of the facility in what was previously an undeveloped site.